Caring for Your Jewelry

 Tips for keeping the beads looking nice:

-- Avoid exposing your beaded hoop to water for prolonged periods of time (bathing, swimming, etc.)
+- Avoid exposing your beaded hoop to water for prolonged periods of time (bathing, swimming, etc.).
+Most of the glass beads are very durable and color-fast, but some of the fancy finishes may be affected by prolonged water exposure.

 - Some chemicals can remove or alter the color of some fancy bead finishes.
-Apply makeup, lotion and hairspray before inserting your hoop.
+Ideally, apply makeup, lotion and hairspray before inserting your hoop.
+If you apply them while wearing your hoop just remember to wipe off the beads.

-- Briefly wiping your hoop with a damp cloth will not hurt the bead finish.
+- Briefly wiping your hoop with a damp cloth will not hurt the bead finish and will keep it looking nice.

 - Periodically rinse your jewelry with warm soapy water to remove any build up of dirt and skin oils - a soft toothbrush works great for this!